oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsItemsUpsertBatchRequest.md

 ### NewCatalogsItemsUpsertBatchRequest

-`func NewCatalogsItemsUpsertBatchRequest(country Country, language CatalogsItemsRequestLanguage, operation BatchOperation, items []ItemUpsertBatchRecord, ) *CatalogsItemsUpsertBatchRequest`
+`func NewCatalogsItemsUpsertBatchRequest(country Country, language string, operation BatchOperation, items []ItemUpsertBatchRecord, ) *CatalogsItemsUpsertBatchRequest`

 NewCatalogsItemsUpsertBatchRequest instantiates a new CatalogsItemsUpsertBatchRequest object This constructor will assign default values to properties that have it defined,